vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 ./espcap.py --dir=../test_pcaps
 ```

 To test packet capture with indexing, start up a local instance of Elasticsearch or use a remote instance if you have one.
 Although it's not absolutely necessary, it's a good idea to set up a packets index template to set the date formats to be consistent with the format used in *Tshark*.
-If you are using a local Elasticsearch instance, run the *template.sh* script for Elasticsearch 7:
+If you are using a local Elasticsearch instance, run the *packet_template.sh* script for Elasticsearch 7:
 ```
-../scripts/template.sh localhost:9200
+../scripts/packet_template.sh localhost:9200
 ```

-If you are running Elasticsearch 6.x, use the *template-6.x.sh* script instead.
-Then run *espcap.puy as follows:
+If you are running Elasticsearch 6.x, use the *packet_template-6.x.sh* script instead.
+Next run *espcap.py* as follows:
 ```
 ./epcap.py --node:localhost:9200 --file-../test_pcaps/test_http.pcap
 ```